goldfirere/singletons/README.md

 * Boolean equality is implemented in the type family `(==)` (in the `PEq` class) and the `(%==`) method (in the `SEq` class).
-  See the `Data.Singletons.Prelude.Eq` module from `singletons-base` for more information.
+  See the `Data.Eq.Singletons` module from `singletons-base` for more information.

 * Propositional equality is implemented through the constraint `(~)`, the type